FAForever/wiki-pages/faf-version-guidelines.md

 Also see [2.2.3](#sec-2-2-3).

-#### Marker
+#### Marker (FAF Editor)

 Check/fix marker issues at the rotation/mirror axis of the `source` area or angle.
-Optimize/improve marker positions (armies, units, resources, and AI marker).
-<span style="background-color: yellow">Should AI marker be add, even if they get generated automatically now?</span>
+Add, optimize and improve the AI marker.  <span style="background-color: yellow">Should AI marker be add, even if they get generated automatically now?</span>
 > **Note:** Marker refers to the content of the `_save.lua` file (see [2.2.3](#sec-2-2-3)).

 **Units and structures**
+Pay special attention to the reclaim value, as well as the quantity of structures and units located at the rotation/mirror axis or in the middle of the map.
 Take note of the reclaim value, as well as the quantity of structures and units used in the original `source map version`.
-Replace units/structures as closely as possible to the original in the `FAF version`.
+Ensure the units and structures are placed as closely as possible to the original in the `FAF version`.
 Try to ensure they match in reclaim value, placement, type and quantity, while considering the new `source` area or angle.

 > **Note:** If a radar belongs to the `INITIAL` `NEUTRAL_CIVILIAN` group, ensure it has sufficient power to operate effectively.